How Long Do Fiber Optic Cables Last?

 Finally, the environment that the cable is in after it is laid will determine how long it lasts.
 If it is situated somewhere where it will be regularly disturbed or impacted by the weather, it’s lifespan will be significantly reduced.
 On the other hand, a fiber optic cable that is protected from the elements and has been laid properly should last for a reasonably long time.

 The first major fiber optic cable networks were laid down in the 1980s.
 Over the last 40 years, these networks have withstood the stresses of aging.
 Provided that cables are installed correctly and kept protected from the elements, they should easily last for multiple decades.
 However, in practice, fiber optic networks are not always located in an ideal environment.
-A fiber optic cable’s actual lifespan should be at least ten years, but they will often last longer.
+The cable’s actual lifespan should be at least ten years, but they will often last longer.

 fiber optic